graphsense/graphsense-transformation/README.md

  - There is a cassandra instance running;
  - Both parser and exporter from `graphsense-blocksci` have completed fetching data into that cassandra instance.

 **It is possible to set up all required services using a single docker-compose evironment.
-For that, check out the `graphsense-compose` project.** Alternatively, you can set up each required service manually, in which case, keep on reading.
+For that, check out the `graphsense-setup` project.** Alternatively, you can set up each required service manually, in which case, keep on reading.

 ### Configure
 Create a new configuration by copying the `env.example` file to `.env`.